Condor-Performance-Modeling/how-to/RUN_SIM.md

 ### Parameter regexes are topology-based
 The params cache file contains a different set of params for each topology.
 Topology detection is currently fairly primitive:  it is based on the `--arch` specified.
 For example, running with these two commands:
 ```
-run_sim --arch cuzco
+run_sim --arch cuzco ...
-run_sim --arch small_core
+run_sim --arch small_core ...
 ```
-would put two different sets of parameters in the params cache.
+would store two different sets of parameters in the params cache.

 Any other topology changes (such as made by specifying `-p` options) are not currently detected and would need to be added to `run_sim` as needed.